Charles Turzak: Early life and education

-Turzak's parents were immigrants from a mountainous region of what later became Czechoslovakia, an area notable for its skilled woodworkers.
+Turzak's parents were Slovak immigrants from the parish jurisdictions of Spišská Nová Ves and Dobšiná, within a mountainous region notable for its skilled woodworkers.
 After the couple immigrated, Charles' father worked as a coal miner, first in Streator and later in Nokomis, Illinois, where Charles grew up.
 Charles was the youngest of the couple's three children and the only son.
 He showed an interest in and aptitude for art from an early age, drawing cartoons as well as carving small figures from peach pits and selling them.
 Turzak learned woodworking skills as a young apprentice to an English cabinetmaker, who was a neighbor of the family, work that included making violins.

 In 1920, the year he graduated from high school, Turzak won a $100 prize in a cartoon contest sponsored by the Purina company, and he parlayed the prize into an admission into the School of the Art Institute of Chicago, much to the disappointment of his father, who had harbored hopes of his son becoming a lawyer or doctor.
 His excellence in school earned him admission to the art honorary fraternity Delta Phi Delta.